john-lay/dmg-adventure/README.md

 * Use collected items on any screen
 * Implement menu screen
 * Implement save game
+* The overworld walls should be drawn from a bottom up perspective

 ## Artistic licence
 Personal preference deviations from the original game: